11 Correlation structures

 To account for “real” autocorrelation of residuals, similar as for the variance modelling, we can add correlation structures

-- for GLMs using glmmTMB, see https://cran.r-project.org/web/packages/glmmTMB/vignettes/covstruct.html.
+glmmTMB, see https://cran.r-project.org/web/packages/glmmTMB/vignettes/covstruct.html.

 The following pages provide examples and further comments on how to do this.

 Especially for spatial models, both nlme and glmmTMB are relatively slow.
-Therea are a large number of specialized packages that deal in particular with the problem of spatial models, including MASS::glmmPQL, BRMS, INLA, spaMM, and many more.
+There are a large number of specialized packages that deal in particular with the problem of spatial models, including MASS::glmmPQL, BRMS, INLA, spaMM, and many more.
 To keep things simple and concentrate on the principles, however, we will stick with the packages you already know.

 11.2 Temporal Correlation Structures